Resonating Valence Bond States in an Electron-Phonon System

 that transforms the Hamiltonian into:

-where $\hat{D}_{\langle ij \rangle}\equiv\mathrm{e}^{-\mathrm{i} \hat{P}_{\langle ij\rangle} \alpha / K }$ is a unitary operator that displaces the phonon coordinate by $\alpha/K$.
+The resulting theory contains a unitary operator $\hat{D}_{\langle ij \rangle}\equiv\mathrm{e}^{-\mathrm{i} \hat{P}_{\langle ij\rangle} \alpha / K }$ that displaces the phonon coordinate by $\alpha/K$.
 We will perform a perturbative analysis treating the second line in Eq.~\ref{transformedHamiltonian} as the unperturbed Hamiltonian, $\hat{H}_0$, and the first line as perturbations, $\hat{H}'$.
-Under most circumstances, $\hat{H}_0$ has an extensive ground-state degeneracy, so we use degenerate perturbation theory to derive an effective model acting in the degenerate subspace.
-We keep terms in powers of $t$ to the lowest order needed to resolve the degeneracy, and the validity of each model will be analyzed in each scenario.
+Under most circumstances, $\hat{H}_0$ has an extensive ground-state degeneracy, so we use degenerate perturbation theory to derive an effective model acting in the degenerate subspace. { We note that all the virtual processes, including those with phonon excitations, are included in this analysis. } We keep terms in powers of $t$ to the lowest order needed to resolve the degeneracy, and the validity of each model will be analyzed in each scenario.
 Since $\hat{H}$ can be defined on any lattice in any dimension, so can the resulting effective theories.
 Here, to be explicit, we will confine ourselves to the square and triangular lattices in two dimensions.